"The sky is the same for everybody"

 Coming to Jura seeking solitude to write, Orwell was known locally by his real name, Eric Blair.
 During much of his time on Jura he was suffering from

 tuberculosis and is illness eventually forced him to leave the island in January 1949.

 The house at Barnhill is very isolated and even in Orwell's day was considered fairly primitive.
 Today it is little changed and still does not have mains electricity.

-Visitors can view the outside of the house from the water or land.
+Visitors can view the outside of the house from the water or land, respecting that it is usually lived in these days.
 It is three miles along a track beyond the road end.